 every other place that you can generate an exception based on input will have this issue.

 @Greg, I had no problem to replicate this, ping me if you like to go over it togther

-	#6 Updated by Dominic Cleal about 3 years ago
+#6 Updated by Dominic Cleal over 3 years ago

 - Subject changed from CVE-2014-0089 - Bookmark names are vulnerable to XSS to CVE-2014-0089 - Stored Cross Site Scripting (XSS) on 500 error page